lpillmann/udacity-data-warehouse-s3-redshift/README.md

 ```

 ## Getting Started
-Clone this repository and follow steps below within the project directory.
+This repository contains the code for the third project in Udacity's Data Engineering Nanodegree program.
 ### Prerequisites

 - [Poetry](https://python-poetry.org/docs/)